microsoft/presidio/CONTRIBUTING.md

    Deep learning methods offer excellent detection rates for NER.
 They are however more complex to train, deploy and tend to be slower than traditional approaches.
 When contributing a DL based method, the best option would be to create a sidecar container which is isolated from the presidio-analyzer container.
 On the `presidio-analyzer` side, one would extend the [RemoteRecognizer](presidio-analyzer/analyzer/remote_recognizer.py) class and implement the network interface between `presidio-analyzer` and the endpoint of the model's container.

+#### Configuring new recognizers

+New predefined recognizers should also be listed in the field types list Presidio supports here: https://github.com/microsoft/presidio/blob/master/docs/field_types.md and added to the [proto files here](https://github.com/microsoft/presidio-genproto/blob/1c667b8695755a4c4bbe386cedee4649f239c7c3/src/common.proto#L13)

 ### Adding new connectors

 Presidio's strength lies in its ability to be completely pluggable and customizable.
 Adding new types of databases, stream-analytics engines and data stores is extremely useful for many users.